Decentralized linear quadratic systems with major and minor agents and non-Gaussian noise: Proof of Lemma

 Mr. Afshari is member of the McGill Center of Intelligent Machines (CIM) and member of the Research Group in Decision Analysis (GERAD). \end{IEEEbiography}

-\begin{IEEEbiography} {Aditya Mahajan} (S'06-M'09-SM'14) received B.Tech degree from the Indian Institute of Technology, Kanpur, India, in 2003, and M.S. and Ph.D. degrees from the University of Michigan, Ann Arbor, USA, in 2006 and 2008.
+\begin{IEEEbiography} [{ }]{Aditya Mahajan} (S'06-M'09-SM'14) received B.Tech degree from the Indian Institute of Technology, Kanpur, India, in 2003, and M.S. and Ph.D. degrees from the University of Michigan, Ann Arbor, USA, in 2006 and 2008.
 From 2008 to 2010, he was a Postdoctoral Researcher at Yale University, New Haven, CT, USA.
 He has been with the department of Electrical and Computer Engineering, McGill University, Montreal, Canada, since 2010 where he is currently Associate Professor.
-He currently serves as Associate Editor of Springer Mathematics of Control, Signal, and Systems.
+He currently serves as Associate Editor of IEEE Transactions of Automatic Control, IEEE Control System Letters, and Mathematics of Control, Signal, and Systems.
 He was an Associate Editor of the IEEE Control Systems Society Conference Editorial Board from 2014 to 2017.
 He is the recipient of the 2015 George Axelby Outstanding Paper Award, 2014 CDC Best Student Paper Award (as supervisor), and the 2016 NecSys Best Student Paper Award (as supervisor).
-His principal research interests include decentralized stochastic control, team theory, multi-armed bandits, real-time communication, information theory, and reinforcement learning. \end{IEEEbiography}
+His principal research interests include learning and control of decentralized multi-agent systems, multi-armed bandits, and reinforcement learning. \end{IEEEbiography}